solventrix/Honeur-Setup/remote-installation/separate-scripts/README.md

 .\start-distributed-analytics.cmd
 ```

-3. The script will prompt you to enter the therapeutic area.
+3. The script will prompt to select the applicable therapeutic area.
-4. The script will promt you to enter your email address that you use as your login on our central platform for the chosen therapeutic area.
+4. The script will prompt to enter the email address of the account you use to login on the central platform.
 5. The script will prompt you to enter your CLI secret for pulling our images.
 This secret can be found on our central image repository.
 Surf to:
     * https://harbor-uat.honeur.org for HONEUR
     * https://harbor-uat.phederation.org for PHederation
     * https://harbor-uat.esfurn.org for Esfurn
-6. login using the button "LOGIN VIA OIDC PROVIDER".
+6. Login using the button "LOGIN VIA OIDC PROVIDER".
 Then click your account name on the top right corner of the screen and click "User Profile".
 Copy the CLI secret by clicking the copy symbol next to the text field.
-7. The script will prompt you to enter the directory where zeppelin will save its prepared distributed analytics data.
-Use the same directory as with the installation of Zeppelin.
-8. The script will prompt you to enter the name of your organization. :warning: The name of the organization is given by the HONEUR Team.
+7. The script will prompt to select the name of your organization.

 Once done, the script will download the Distributed Analytics docker images and will create the docker containers.

-## FEDER8 Studio installation instructions
+## Feder8 Studio installation instructions
-FEDER8 Studio can be downloaded right next to an existing installation.
-Please follow the installation steps:
+Feder8 Studio can be installed by downloading and running the installation script.

-1. download the installation script **_start-feder8-studio.sh_** for Linux/MacOS or **_start-feder8-studio.cmd_** for Windows.
-You can download this script using the following command:
+1. Download the installation script (**_start-feder8-studio.sh_** for Linux/MacOS or **_start-feder8-studio.cmd_** for Windows) using the following command:

 Linux/MacOS
 ```